 CLIENT, Terry Sanford's first client as a call girl.
 Portrayed by Peter Colville.

 Denise COLEMAN, the first victim of the Pantyhose Strangler.
-Blonde Denise, a young hairdresser due to be married in a few weeks, is found dead in Chestnut Lane.
-For a while, the body is unidentified and the residents worry that it is Marilyn MacDonald who has been killed.
+Blonde Denise, a young, local hairdresser, due to be married in a few weeks, is found dead in Chestnut Lane.
+For a while, the body is unidentified and the residents of Number 96 worry that it is Marilyn MacDonald who has been killed.

 COLIN, the brother of John.
 They are supporters of the depressed Helen Eastwood, from her days in Perth.

-Vera COLLINS SUTTON, a former high class call-girl from South Africa who tells fortunes with playing cards.
+Vera Danielle COLLINS SUTTON, a former high class call-girl from South Africa who tells fortunes with playing cards.
+Vera is a longtime resident of Flat 7.
 A talented fashion designer, Vera opens The Tapemeasure salon with Maggie Cameron and, later, runs The House of Danielle for her lover, Warwick Thompson.
-She is a good friend of Lucy Sutcliffe, Helen Sheridan and Don Finlayson.
-Vera's numerous love affairs always seem to be with the wrong men... until she marries racing car driver, Guy Sutton, and departs for a new life in Europe.
+She is a trusted friend of Lucy Sutcliffe, Helen Sheridan and Don Finlayson.
+She takes the opportunity to accompany young Adam Shaw to study music in Stuttgart, Germany, but their relationship doesn't work and a sad Vera returns alone.
+Her numerous love affairs always seem to be with the wrong men... until she marries racing car driver, Guy Sutton, and departs for a new life in Europe.
 Vera returns to Sydney for Maggie's murder trial and finally settles in Kirribilli.
 Portrayed by Elaine Lee.

 Miles COOPER, a womanising medical student and the son of Sir Paul Cooper.
 Miles is determined to succeed in life without help from his father.
 However, he has developed the habit of constantly borrowing money from his friends and neighbours.
 Miles has brief encounters with Tanya Schnolskevitska, Susan Temple, Marilyn MacDonald and Bernadette.
 He is sharing Flat 6 with David Palmer and Prim when he is fatally wounded in a bomb blast in the delicatessen.
 Portrayed by Scott Lambert.